 If all else fails, lift the hinge pins themselves up halfway and apply a few drops of three in one oil, making sure that you use a rag to catch any errant drips.

 You like the wallpaper you have, it looks good for the most part and you really don’t want to redecorate when you hope not to be around much longer.
-But, looking a little more closely, you realise a few corners are peeling up, ruining the overall look.
+But, looking a little more closely, you realize a few corners are peeling up, ruining the overall look.

 To fix the problem, apply a small amount of wallpaper paste onto a blank white piece of paper and then rub it against the underside of the section of wallpaper that is peeling.
 Press the wallpaper against the wall, then slowly slide the paper out and smooth any bubbles away with a clean, slightly damp cloth.